Josef-A/sugarmate2nightscout/readme.md

 I have not made any proper deployment routine for the Python script.
 You can just checkout the code from github.

 For simplicity I have prepared an binary file to be used in Windows.
-That can be downloaded from XX
+That can be downloaded from https://github.com/Josef-A/sugarmate2nightscout/releases

 I will described how to install the binary file.
 But it will be the same if you use the Python code.
 The difference is that you run the file sync_data.py instead.